Address : 1 Castle Road, Nottingham, NG1 6AA.

 One thing is thankfully constant; up to six real ales which are usually well kept.
 They’ll let you have a taste before you buy too, as any good pub should do.

 Music?
-For Spring 2018, the Castle has introduced a number of weekly music nights, including Blues and Burgers on Monday evenings, after work acoustics on Thursday and live music on Friday.
+For 2018, the Castle has introduced a number of weekly music nights, including Blues and Burgers on Monday evenings, after work acoustics on Thursday and live music on Friday.

 Food?
 A full menu of pub favourites including a weekly Sunday roast – which includes the slightly lighter option of roast baguettes.